jose-rZM/LL1Checker/README.md

 # Run it
 After running `make` simply execute `./parser`.
 The program can accept at most two arguments.
 - `./parser <GRAMMAR_FILENAME>`.
-Checks if the provided grammar is LL1.
+Check if the provided grammar is LL1.
 - `./parser <GRAMMAR_FILENAME> <INPUT_FILENAME>`.
 Check if the provided grammar is LL1 and verifies if the input provided conforms to the grammar.

 # To consider
 - The default end of line character is **$**, you can change it using the instruction `set EOL char (...)`.
 - You can omit the EOL character in the grammar (see grammar.txt), but this feature is not fully tested.
 I recommend augmenting the grammar with a first rule, such as `S -> E EOL`, where S is the axiom.
-- When writing the terminals symbols, it should be noted that they will be evaluated in order_.
+- When writing the terminals symbols, it should be noted that they will be evaluated in order.
 So, if A and B are two regex with common elements, you should put the more specific one first.
 Example:
 ~~~
 terminal WH while;
 terminal WORD [a-zA-Z][a-zA-Z]*;